FindChimneySweepers logoFindChimneySweepers

 • Top-mounted damper cap: $400-$700

-The Cap-Installation Upsell to Watch For
+The Cap-Installation Upsell Patterns to Watch For

-Pattern 1: $600 single-flue cap quote
+Pattern 1: Single-flue cap quote well above the typical range

 Counter-response: Ask the operator to break the quote into materials (product name and price) and labor (hours estimated and rate).
 A stainless cap that retails for $150 cannot justify a $450 installed surcharge on a routine install.